Esfandiyār: In the Shahnameh

 Esfandiyār then successfully infiltrates the Fortress of Arjāsp known as Roin Dej. (lit.
 Invincible Fortress) Esfandiyār then kills Arjaasb, rescues his sisters and conquers the fortress.
 Upon Esfandiyār's return to Iran, Goshtasp, who did not want to part with his throne, hedges once again.

 Although Goshtasp is aware of a prediction that foretells the death of Esfandiyār at the hand of Rostam, he compels the young hero to go and bring the aging Rostam in chains for his arrogance and disrespect toward the king, promising that upon completing this mission he will give the throne to Esfandiyār and retire.
 Esfandiyār initially protests, reminding his father of Rostam's fame, great age, and services to the dynasty, but eventually complies with his father's wishes and sets out towards Rostam's home.

-Upon reaching the home of Rostam, Esfandiyār delivers the message, but Rostam refuses to comply to be put in chains, only agreeing to accompany the young prince to his father's palace.
+Upon reaching the home of Rostam, Esfandiyār delivers the message, but Rostam refuses to be put in chains, only agreeing to accompany the young prince to his father's palace.
 Esfandiyār insists, but Rostam, making numerous other concessions, stands his ground and the two eventually meet in single combat.
 In the subsequent battle, the invincible Esfandiyār is unaffected by Rostam's blows while Rostam is seriously wounded by Esfandiyār's arrows, which had diamond arrowheads and could easily pierce through Rostam's armor.
 Pleading respite to dress his wounds, Rostam withdraws.

-Rostam's father Zāl who was raised by the legendary bird Simurgh (apparently there were two different Simurghs in Shahnameh, one which is slain in 7 labours of Esfandiyār and the other one which raised Zāl and lived in mountains of Iran) summons Simurgh by burning a feather given to him from Simurgh herself to ask help for curing his son.
-And Simurgh benevolently cures both Rostam and his horse Rakhsh who was also wounded by Esfandiyār's arrows. and then Rostam learns from the Simurgh that the only weapon that can affect Esfandiyār is a shot to the eyes from a special double-headed arrow, made from the branch of a tamarisk tree near the Persian Gulf.
+Rostam's father Zāl who was raised by the legendary bird Simurgh (apparently there were two different Simurghs in the Shahnameh, one which is slain in 7 labours of Esfandiyār and another which raised Zāl and lived in the mountains of Iran) summons the Simurgh by burning a feather given to him by the Simurgh herself to ask help for curing his son.
+Simurgh benevolently cures both Rostam and his horse Rakhsh who was also wounded by Esfandiyār's arrows.
+Rostam then learns from the Simurgh that the only weapon that can affect Esfandiyār is a special double-headed arrow, made from the branch of a tamarisk tree near the Persian Gulf which must be shot through his eyes.
+According to scholar Hamid Mahamedi, the Simorgh makes a prophetic declaration to Rostam: